 10

+Most romantic.
 Romance is in the air at Belmond Hotel Monasterio, one of the most beautiful gay friendly hotels in Cusco.
-Set in the cobbled Plazoleta Nazarenas, the 1995-opened place is Cusco’s first deluxe hotel – and is still breathtakingly beautiful.
-All 122 rooms and suites boast interesting architectural details, exquisite artwork, and handsome wood furnishings.
-Cloud-like beds aside, even LCD TVs and marble bathrooms are standard.
-Since Cusco lies at such a height, rooms can even be enriched with oxygen on request.
-Furthermore, most bedrooms overlook the lush courtyard, although some of the more deluxe ones look out to the old city’s skyline.
+Set in the cobbled Plazoleta Nazarenas, the 1995-opened place is Cusco’s first deluxe hotel – and still breathtakingly beautiful.

 Since this is a listed building, there’s no fitness center or pool.
-However, the hotel does offer in-room Thai massages and aromatherapy treatments.
+However, the hotel does offer in-room Thai massages and aromatherapy treatments, which we opted for.
 What’s more, there are ‘bath butlers’ for drawing baths too!
-A Baroque-style chapel is very popular for weddings, while the two restaurants serve Peruvian and Mediterranean haute-cuisine.
-Even breakfasts are lavish spreads, while the lobby bar is great for a pre- or post-dinner cocktail.
-Do you want to indulge in a romantic dinner?
-Sit at the candlelit tables on the courtyard, complete with opera singing on some nights.
+We peeped into the Baroque-style chapel, which is very popular for weddings.
+When the hunger pangs came calling, the two restaurants that serve Peruvian and Mediterranean haute-cuisine satiated them like anything.
+Even breakfasts are lavish spreads, while the lobby bar is where we’d enjoy a pre-or post-dinner cocktail.
+We even indulged in romantic dinners at the candlelit tables in the courtyard, complete with opera singing on some nights.

 Sol y Luna – Relais & Chateaux